steqeq/0000/README.md

 * SLES 15 SP2

-### Fresh Installation of AMD ROCM V4.2 Recommended
+### Complete Installation of AMD ROCM V4.2 Recommended

-A complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.
-An upgrade from previous releases to AMD ROCm v4.2 is not supported.
+Complete uninstallation of previous ROCm versions is required before installing a new version of ROCm. **An upgrade from previous releases to AMD ROCm v4.2 is not supported**.
 For more information, refer to the AMD ROCm Installation Guide at

 https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html